ParallelMaths/parallel/pages/7-48-sporting-loopholes.md

 :::

+And that’s it for this academic year.
+I hope you’ve enjoyed doing Parallel this year and make sure you come back in September, when we will have another year of Parallelograms.

+But, before that, a few important points.

 Before you hit the SUBMIT button, here are some quick reminders:

 *	You will receive your score immediately, and collect your reward points.